You are using an outdated browser. Please upgrade your browser to improve your experience.

 With this megapixel PTZ dome you can take advantage of both high-resolution video (image quality and detail, vital help in post-event reconstruction thanks to digital zoom) enhanced by 16x optical zoom and fast and accurate PTZ movement.

-MPEG4 compression on high resolution video allows to implement March Networks Mega Dome into real world IP installations, when there usually are many cameras connected to storage servers or to monitors over IP.
-In a similar situation, the overall bandwidth and storage required by JPEG compression makes the desired installation not feasible or extremely expensive.
+MPEG4 compression on high-resolution video allows implementing March Networks Mega Dome into real-world IP installations when there usually are many cameras connected to storage servers or to monitors over IP.
+In a similar situation, the overall bandwidth and storage required by JPEG compression make the desired installation not feasible or extremely expensive.

-Customers needing to perform high quality video surveillance may not always have the luxury of a multi gigabit connection to the network so MPEG4 Main Profile algorithm provides huge savings.
-The March Networks Mega Dome allows to build high-resolution video surveillance IP systems in a very cost effective way.
+Customers needing to perform high-quality video surveillance may not always have the luxury of a multi-gigabit connection to the network so MPEG4 Main Profile algorithm provides huge savings.
+The March Networks Mega Dome allows building high-resolution video surveillance IP systems in a very cost-effective way.
 Thanks to those systems, this video security environment will provide performance and video surveillance accuracy unmatched up to this moment.

 |Sensor type||1/3” CMOS Progressive Scan|

 |Lens size||4.5 – 72 mm|

 |Zoom – Optical + Digital||16x + unlimited|

 |Slow Shutter Mode Sensitivity (Day/Night auto)||< 0.1 lux|